 The "trouble" value

-The new DITA 1.3 spec has added a new value, "trouble", for the @type attribute of the <note> element.
+attribute of the <note> element.
 This allows you to provide information within any topic type on how to deal with a possible error or malfunction.
 In previous versions of a spec, you could use the "important" or "tip" value.
 The "trouble" value allows you to bring a more specific reason why you would want to draw attention to the note.
 Here's an example of how you would code it:

 To see how it would be used, take a look at this sample from the DITA 1.3 spec.